ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 regionally one has to weight by both the surface quantity and the land/sea fraction.

-For example, to weight an input field with the land fraction, use the following
+For example, to weight an input field with the land fraction, the following
 preprocessor:

 .. code-block:: yaml